Largest Inscribed Rectangles in Geometric Convex Sets: Background

 \subsubsection{MAAIR, MAIR, and Higher Dimensions}

-Amenta \cite{amenta1994bounded} proposed a convex programming model with exponential number of constraints to find the $d$-dimensional MVAIR inside the intersection of a family of $n$ convex sets in $d$-dimensional space.
-In 2D, Daniels \etal \cite{daniels1993finding} proposed an $\mathcal{O}(n\alpha(n)\log^2 n)$ time algorithm for finding the MAAIR inside an $n$-vertex horizontally (vertically) convex polygon, where $\alpha(n)$ is the slowly growing inverse of Ackermann's function.
+Amenta \cite{amenta1994bounded} proposed a convex programming model with exponential ($2^{d}n$) number of constraints to find the MVAIR inside the intersection of a family of $n$ convex sets in $d$-dimensional space and proposed existing randomized algorithms to solve it in \emph{expected} $\mathcal{O}(n)$ time when the $n$ convex sets are either halfspaces (where the intersection forms a polytope) or of constant complexity.
+In 2D, Daniels \etal \cite{daniels1993finding,daniels1997finding} proposed an $\mathcal{O}(n\alpha(n)\log^2 n)$ time algorithm for finding the MAAIR inside an $n$-vertex horizontally (vertically) convex polygon, where $\alpha(n)$ is the slowly growing inverse of Ackermann function \cite{ackermann1928hilbertschen}.
 For orthogonally convex polygons the algorithm performs in $\mathcal{O}(n\alpha(n))$ time.
 Fischer and H{\"o}ffgen \cite{fischer1994computing} developed an exact $\mathcal{O}(\log^2 n)$ time algorithm to compute the MAAIR in a convex $n$-gon.
 Alt \etal \cite{alt1995computing} developed an exact $\mathcal{O}(\log n)$ time algorithm for the same problem.
+This is the best known exact result for the MAAIR problem in a convex polygon.